-In the 2021 APO energy demand forecast, a forecasted year 2022 zonal hourly grid demand forecast under normal weather conditions was generated for the Delta Method base year using simulations of energy demand incorporating weather sensitive demand and historical actual weather data developed via a linear regression model.
+In the 2022 APO demand forecast, a forecasted year 2023 zonal hourly grid demand forecast under normal weather conditions was generated for the Delta Method base year using simulations of energy demand incorporating weather sensitive demand and historical actual weather data developed via a linear regression model.

-The base year was generated to present normal weather monthly peak demand and total energy demand.
-In this case, normal represents the concept that the monthly peak and total energy demand values have a 50/50, or equal chance of being higher or lower due to weather variability with all other inputs being constant.
-The base year output of the demand simulation weather model was produced at the grid level of demand.
+The base year was generated to present normal monthly peak demand, monthly minimum demand and total energy demand, by varying weather inputs.
+In this case, normal represents the concept that the monthly peak, minimum and total energy demand values have a 50/50, or equal probability of being higher or lower due to weather variability with all other inputs being constant.
+The base year output of the demand simulation weather model was produced at the grid level of demand, thus allowing for it to be calibrated to available actual historical demand data.